pavel-hrdina/chip-8-java/README.md

-# A chip 8 emulator written in Java
+# A CHIP-8 interpreter written in Java

 ![Screenshot](screenshot.png)